 Students In Distress Guide

-Welcome to the Division of Student Affairs & Enrollment Management.
+Welcome to the Division of Student Affairs.
 This page is for you, the faculty member of FAU.
 Below is some useful information to assist you in the classroom about today's college student.

 Today's College Student